Brodie Merrill: NLL career

 Merrill was the first player taken overall in the 2005 National Lacrosse League Draft by the Portland LumberJax, and in 2006 was named both the NLL's Rookie of the Year and Defensive Player of the Year.
 During the 2009 NLL season, he was named a starter to the All-Star Game.

 When the LumberJax left Portland at the end of the 2009 season, the league held a dispersal draft.
 Merrill was selected with the first overall pick in the draft by the Edmonton Rush.

 On August 9, 2011, he was traded to the Philadelphia Wings, along with Rush forwards Dean Hill, Mike McLellan, and Edmonton's 41st selection in the 2011 entry draft, and the 4th round selection in 2013.
 In return, Philadelphia sent Athan Iannucci with teammates Alex Turner and Brodie McDonald, along with Philadelphia's first round draft picks in 2012, 2013 and 2014.

 On November 29, 2018, Brodie was signed by the San Diego Seals where he was named captain.
+He played under his brother, head coach Patrick Merrill.

 On February 22, 2020, Merrill became the NLL's all time loose ball leader.

+Merrill announced his retirement from professional lacrosse on September 13, 2023.
+Merrill's number 17 jersey was retired by the Seals in a halftime ceremony during their opening game of the 2023-24 season.
+However, on March 15, 2024 it was announced that Merrill was placed on the active roster, and planned to finish the remainder of the 2024 season on the Seals.
+He played an additional two games with the Seals before again retiring.